West Bradford Golf Course.

-West Bradford is a classic Parkland golf course, although it wasn’t always Parkland in style.
-When it was first founded 118 years ago in 1900 it was a Moorland style course, set over 90 acres of former grazing pasture, with very few trees to be found.
+West Bradford is a classic Parkland golf course, although it wasn't always Parkland in style.
+When it was first founded 118 years ago in 1900 it was a Moorland style course, set over 90, and then 100 acres of former grazing pasture, with very few trees to be found.
 The layout of the course was originally designed by James Young, and the construction of it was entrusted to James Carter & Co. of London, who had developed the Old Course at Sunningdale Golf Club a few years earlier.
 It has since found its style, and the classic Parkland golf course style of tree lined manicured fairways suits it perfectly.

 The golf course runs alongside Chellow Dene Reservoir - a former Victorian water supply reservoir, turned nature reserve - which is now listed as a Site of Specific Scientific Interest.
 Chellow Dene is a popular local walking spot that is teeming with wildlife, and is particularly well known for its herons and owls.

 The golf course length is 5,747 yards from the White Tees, 5,534 yards from the Yellow Tees.
 The course has a par of 69 and a standard scratch of 68.

-The golf course itself is set in 90 acres of countryside, which is regularly crossed by Roe Deer from nearby woodland.
-It features six par 3’s, nine par 4’s and three par 5’s.
+The golf course itself is set in 100 acres of countryside, which is regularly crossed by Roe Deer from nearby woodland.
+It features six par 3's, nine par 4's and three par 5's.
 The shortest hole on the course is 5, a 158 yard par 3, the longest hole comes straight after at 6, a 512 yard par 5.